python/cpython/Doc/library/ctypes.rst

 .. function:: find_msvcrt()
    :module: ctypes.util

-   Windows only: return the filename of the VC runtype library used by Python, and by the extension modules.
+   Windows only: return the filename of the VC runtime library used by Python, and by the extension modules.
 If the name of the library cannot be determined, ``None`` is returned.